 Some cleaning supplies are corrosive or have dangerous fumes that can contaminate food and hygiene products when improperly stored.
 A strong earthquake may knock your cleaning supplies off and damage your other items in the pantry.

 Regardless of how well-sealed the cleaning products are, keep them as far away as possible from canned foods or other items stored in metallic containers.
 You can keep them in the bottom layers of your shelves for less risk of toppling over or set up an entirely separate cabinet for them.

 Fuel is essential but a troublesome and sometimes even dangerous item to store long-term at home.
 It’s also important to note that it doesn’t last as long as you’d probably expect.
 However, if properly stored, it can last up to a year.
-Be sure to store it in sealed containers in a room kept at around 70 °F (21 °C).
+Store it in sealed containers at around 70 °F (21 °C).

 Unlike perishable items, there are many essential things you can safely store and forget about in your prepper pantry.
-Nonetheless, you have to ensure proper storage, so they’re accessible when necessary and safe from the elements.
+Nonetheless, you must ensure proper storage so they’re accessible when necessary and safe from the elements.
 You can put them in drawers labeled accordingly.

 Here are some non-perishable items you can keep in your prepper pantry:

 - Candles and matches.
 In case of a power outage, you’ll need a light source at night.
 Although you can use flashlights, they require batteries.
 Candles can help in case of extended power outages.
 It’s also easier to use matches as they don’t require fuel.

 - Tools.
 In your prepper pantry, you should store essential tools like knives, screwdrivers, and cookware.
 Wooden tools should be protected from termites, while metallic tools should be safe from rust.